The

 multi-platform approach is adopted, providing interconnection and interoperation

 between novel service and networking testbeds.
-Geographically distributed testbedsBonFIRE currently comprises 6 geographically distributed testbeds across Europe, which offer heterogeneous Cloud resources, including compute, storage and networking.
+Geographically distributed testbedsBonFIRE currently comprises 7 geographically distributed testbeds across Europe, which offer heterogeneous Cloud resources, including compute, storage and networking.
 Each testbed can be accessed seamlessly with a single experiment descriptor, using the BonFIRE API which is based on OCCI.
 See the image below for details about resource offering on the different testbeds, which include on-demand resources.
-For more information about the testbeds, please click [here].![]() As part of the BonFIRE project, we are also studying the possible federation of the BonFIRE testbeds with a variety of external cloud facilities, such as those provided by Federica or OpenCirrus.
-Resource controlBonFIRE offers an experimenter control of compute, storage and networking resources.
+For more information about the testbeds, please click [here].![]() Resource controlBonFIRE offers an experimenter control of compute, storage and networking resources.
 BonFIRE supports dynamically creating, updating, reading and deleting resources throughout the lifetime of an experiment.